By Nancy Virden (c)2019

 Attributing any single cause to suicide perpetuates the idea that persons who die by (or attempt) suicide are weak in character.
 “He gave up.”
 “I’ve got the fortitude to overcome anything.”
 “She did it for the attention.”

 Suicide and depression are complex mental, physical, and spiritual health issues.
-Some of the bravest individuals one may meet are those who have experienced depressive or suicidal pasts.
+Some of the bravest individuals one may meet are those who have experienced severe depression, suicidal thinking, or suicide attempts.

 Myths matter because of their potential to fuel such stigmas and more.
 Among families, churches, and even the medical profession stigma increases the number one problem for those who are suffering: a lack of meaningful, nonjudgemental support.